Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Jacksonville's games this year have gone over the total in two out of five opportunities (40%).

-- This season the Jaguars have turned the ball over 11 times, five more than the Dolphins' takeaways (6).
+- This year the Jaguars have turned the ball over 11 times, five more than the Dolphins' takeaways (6).

 Home and road insights